Mackaya bella: Description

-Growing to 1.5 m tall and broad, it is an erect, evergreen shrub with opposite arranged 4 to 5 inch long glossy, slim, elliptically-shaped dark green leaves that feature wavy margins and salient midrib and veins on the lower surface.
+Growing to 1.5 m tall and broad, it is an erect, evergreen shrub with opposite arranged 4 to 5 in long glossy, slim, elliptically-shaped dark green leaves that feature wavy margins and salient midrib and veins on the lower surface.

 2 inch long, trumpet-shaped, pale lilac to lavender flowers veined in purple appear profusely in spring and early summer.
 The throats have noticeable deep purple veins.

 Cultivation

 The plant is not hardy below -6 C, therefore in colder temperate zones requires protection during the winter months.
 However, it may be placed outside in a sheltered spot in summer.
 It requires an alkaline or neutral soil.

 It has gained the Royal Horticultural Society's Award of Garden Merit.